Continuous deployment for Android libraries to Maven Central with Gradle

 This is the script I used.
 It either sets the current Git tag as an environment variable (for example 1.0.21

-), or if it is missing, uses the most recently used tag with -SNAPSHOT
+), or if that is missing, uses the most recently used tag with -SNAPSHOT

 appended to it.